zlig/masters-thesis/README.md

 - Insanity Divergence Appliance (IDA), Real-Time Speech-Driven Companion for long space travels
 - AI Data Analytics interpreting datasets and proposing best models
 - Using CNN to estimate the calorie count of a serving using a picture
+- Real-Time Annotations of Object in a Video Stream with identification of hand gestures

 ## Presentation